Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 im ALWAYS c+h friendly unless i have like DNIUCF etc in my name,, **OR IF IM ALREADY CUDDLING W/ FRIENDS/MOOTS!!
 KEEP THIS IN MIIIIMD!! i do zone out and go offtab a LOT if not all the time so like. if i move away it's likely i disconnected and thought i accidentally sat on you and stuff

-if you wanna see me around because im like, SO COOL! so interactive and all,, im usually running around as a Ryne, Skittles or sometimes Hacklord cosplay. i mostly join hangouts, labs, fts and sometimes infections so go ahead hunt me down /silly
+if you wanna see me around because im like, SO COOL! so interactive and all,, im usually running around as a Ryne, Skittles.
+The Broker or sometimes Hacklord cosplay. i mostly join hangouts, labs, fts and sometimes infections so go ahead hunt me down /silly

-**also the creator of a upcoming lab rp :33 anyways also. if you're into Forsaken, Orison, TF2, ^_^, CoS ,BlockTales, Die of Death, TR:UD or S.E.W.H PLEASE INT! i love shared fandoms grrrrrowls  . .  oh also if you're Croatian i need more friends from the same country**
+**also the creator of a upcoming lab rp :33 anyways also. if you're into Forsaken, Orison, TF2, Phightning, ^_^, CoS ,BlockTales, Die of Death, TR:UD or S.E.W.H PLEASE INT! i love shared fandoms grrrrrowls  . .  oh also if you're Croatian i need more friends from the same country**

 oh yeah and DNI. i don't really hate majorities mostly juust..  specific stuuuf. . yeah so DNI is.
 Fruitcake fans or ***any*** dw shippers really,, umm AdminVirus (1xshed) + Toxichero haters because ummmmmm my 2 hvycomf ships ok. also more of thin ice but Jane Doe x John Doe shippers cus i see them as siblings (if you wont come to me and try to shit on me (a 1xdoe shipper) cause of the ship then you're fine. then go int brrrr)